 While other states may have a cap on medical malpractice damages, Minnesota currently does not have one.
 This means that the injured patient may recover all of the losses that occurred because of the medical malpractice.
 This includes wages lost, medical bills, and pain and suffering compensation.

 Why are medical malpractice cases so difficult to pursue?

-With the Certification of Expert Review being at the top of the list, there are many mountains to climb over to get the lawsuit filed in the first place.
+There are many mountains to climb over to get the lawsuit filed in the first place.
+And a Certification of Expert Review is at the top of the list.
 One mistake can have the case dismissed by the court before it’s even seen the light of day.